Appropriations Club Handbook

 F. Important Dates and Times for the Appropriations Committee

-Appropriations Committee Meetings are held every Wednesday.
-They will start hearing budgets as early as 7:00pm and will not hear any budgets past 10:00pm.
+a.
+Appropriations Committee Meetings are held every Wednesday on Zoom.
+They will start hearing budgets at 7:00pm.

-The SGC Appropriations Committee will not meet to review and vote on budgets on these specific days: the Wednesday before Fall Break, the week of Thanksgiving Break, the Wednesday after Winter Break, the week during Spring Break, and during any final weeks.
+c.
+The SGC Appropriations Committee will not meet to review and vote on budges on the following days: the Wednesday before Fall Break, the week during Spring Break, and during any finals week.

 G. The Allocations Process Timeline